Skellig Michael: Post-monastic

 Edwin Wyndham-Quin, July 1861.
 Dunraven's Notes on Irish Architecture contains the first complete archaeological survey of the island.

 Skellig Michael remained in the possession of the Catholic Canons Regular until the dissolution of Ballinskelligs Abbey in 1578, a result of the reformation enacted by Elizabeth I. Ownership of the islands passed to the Butler family, with whom it stayed until the early 1820s when the Corporation for Preserving and Improving the Port of Dublin (predecessor to the Commissioners of Irish Lights) purchased the island for £500 from John Butler of Waterville in a compulsory purchase order.
-The corporation constructed two lighthouses on the Atlantic side of the island, and associated living quarters, all of which was completed by 1826.
+The corporation constructed two lighthouses on the Atlantic side of the island, and associated living quarters, all of which were completed by 1826.

 In 1871, Lord Dunraven, in his Notes on Irish Architecture, made the first comprehensive archaeological survey of the island.
 Describing the monastery, Dunraven wrote the island "is one so solemn and so sad that none should enter here but the pilgrim and the penitent.
 The sense of solitude, the vast heaven above and the sublime monotonous motion of the sea beneath would oppress the spirit, were not that spirit brought into harmony."
 He was less charitable of the lighthouse project and described their alterations as attributed to "the lighthouse workmen who...in 1838, built some objectionable modern walls".
 The Office of Public Works took the remains of the monastery into guardianship in 1880, before purchasing the island (with the exception of the lighthouses and associated structures) from the Commissioners of Irish Lights.

 Skellig Michael was made a World Heritage Site in 1996.
 The International Council on Monuments and Sites (an advisory body of the World Heritage Committee) described Skellig Michael as of "exceptional universal value", and a "unique example of an early religious settlement", while also noting the site's preservation as a result of its "remarkable environment", and its ability to illustrate "as no other site can, the extremes of a Christian monasticism characterising much of North Africa, the Near East and Europe".